-Socialist Realist Paintings and Sculptures on display at the National Art Gallery, Tirana
+Socialist Realist Paintings and Sculptures in the National Art Gallery, Tirana

 This post will consist of images of the paintings (and a few sculptures) from the Socialist period of Albania’s past.
 The first floor of the National Art Gallery is almost now solely (with one notable exception, which I’ll come to later) devoted to the period before 1990 when things fell apart.